’90s Teen Books: The Paperbacks We Passed Around

 His stories were intense and sometimes terrifying, but they also hinted at bigger worlds beyond our own.
 King’s novels didn’t scare me as much as they intrigued and hooked me, something that continues to be true nowadays, too.

 In eighth grade, a good friend carried around a dog-eared copy of a romance novel for a while.
-If you’re picturing a cover with Fabio in medieval attire clutching a sword in one hand and a “damsel” in the other, you’re spot on with the type of book.
+If you’re picturing a cover with Fabio in medieval armor clutching a sword and a swooning heroine, you’re not far off.

 Those moments (i.e., reading something meant for adults) felt like a rite of passage.
 They pushed the edges of what we understood about life, fear, love, and loss.

-Bookstores, Book Fairs, and the Smell of Paperbacks
+Bookstores, Book Fairs, and the Physicality of Reading

 Some of the best days in elementary and middle school started with a Scholastic Book Fair flyer, and later in high school, a trip to Borders.